GraphPKU/PiSSA/README.md

 # **P**r**i**ncipal **S**ingular values and **S**ingular vectors **A**daptation

 As the parameters of large language models (LLMs) expand, the computational cost of fine-tuning the entire model becomes prohibitive.
-To address this challenge, we introduce a parameter-efficient fine-tuning (PEFT) method, PiSSA, which optimizes a significantly reduced parameter space while achieving or surpassing the performance of full-parameter fine-tuning.
+To address this challenge, we introduce a parameter-efficient fine-tuning (PEFT) method, \textbf{P}r\textbf{i}ncipal \textbf{S}ingular values and \textbf{S}ingular vectors \textbf{A}daptation (PiSSA), which optimizes a significantly reduced parameter space while achieving or surpassing the performance of full-parameter fine-tuning.
 PiSSA is inspired by Intrinsic SAID, which suggests that pre-trained, over-parametrized models inhabit a space of low intrinsic dimension.
-Consequently, a matrix $W\in\mathbb{R}^{m\times n}$ within the model can be represented by the product of two trainable matrices $A \in \mathbb{R}^{m\times r}$ and $B \in \mathbb{R}^{r\times n}$, where $r \ll \min(m, n)$, plus a residual matrix $W^{res}$ for error correction.
+Consequently, PiSSA represents a matrix $W\in\mathbb{R}^{m\times n}$ within the model by the product of two trainable matrices $A \in \mathbb{R}^{m\times r}$ and $B \in \mathbb{R}^{r\times n}$, where $r \ll \min(m, n)$, plus a residual matrix $W^{res}\in\mathbb{R}^{m\times n}$ for error correction.
 Singular value decomposition (SVD) is employed to factorize $W$, and the principal singular values and vectors of $W$ are utilized to initialize $A$ and $B$.
 The residual singular values and vectors initialize the residual matrix $W^{res}$, which keeps frozen during fine-tuning.
-Given that the principal singular values and vectors encapsulate the core competencies of a low-rank matrix, and the residual matrix ensures the new model is equivalent to the original at the start of fine-tuning, PiSSA effectively approximates the outcomes of full-parameter fine-tuning.
-Notably, PiSSA shares the same architecture with Low-Rank Adaptation (LoRA), which hypothesizes that changes in model parameters, denoted as $\Delta W$, form a low-rank matrix.
-This allows for the approximation of $\Delta W$ through the product of two matrices, $A$, initialized with Gaussian noise, and $B$, initialized with zeros.
-Despite differing in underlying mechanisms, PiSSA can act as an optional initialization strategy for LoRA, inheriting all its advantages.
+Notably, PiSSA shares the same architecture with Low-Rank Adaptation (LoRA), which hypothesizes that changes in model parameters $\Delta W$ form a low-rank matrix.
+However, LoRA approximates $\Delta W$ through the product of two matrices, $A$, initialized with Gaussian noise, and $B$, initialized with zeros, while PiSSA initializes $A$ and $B$ with principal singular values and singular vectors of the original matrix $W$.
+Given that the principal singular values and vectors capture the essence of a low-rank matrix, PiSSA can better approximate the outcomes of full-parameter fine-tuning at the beginning by changing the essential parts while freezing the ``noisy'' parts.
+In comparison, LoRA freezes the original matrix and updates the ``noise''.
+This distinction enables PiSSA to convergence much faster than LoRA and also achieve better performance in the end.
+On five common benchmarks, PiSSA outperforms LoRA on all of them using exactly the same setups except for a different initialization.
+On GSM8K, Mistral-7B fine-tuned with PiSSA achieves an accuracy of 72.86\%, outperforming LoRA's 67.7\% by 5.16\%.
-Leveraging a fast SVD method, the initialization takes only a few seconds, yet PiSSA demonstrates faster convergence and improved performance compared to LoRA during fine-tuning.
+Due to the same architecture, PiSSA inherits many of LoRA's advantages, such as parameter efficiency and compatibility with quantization.
+Leveraging a fast SVD method, the initialization of PiSSA takes only a few seconds, inducing negligible cost of switching LoRA to PiSSA.

 ![PiSSA](./assets/full-lora-pissa.png)
 ![GSM8K](./assets/gsm8k.png)